Marco935728/energy-aware-robotic-arm/physics/IK_derivation.md

 ## Summary

-**Goal:** given target position (x, y), find joint angles θ₁ and θ₂ **Key difference from fowrd kinematics:** foward kinematics has a unique solution( a pair of angles gives one position).
+**Goal:** given target position (x, y), find joint angles θ₁ and θ₂ **Key difference from fowrd kinematics:** Forward kinematics has a unique solution (a pair of angles gives one position).
 Inverse kinematics has two solutions (elbow-up and elbow-down) or no solution if the target is unreachable.
 ## key equations

 $$\theta_2 = \pm \cos^{-1}\left(\frac{x^2 + y^2 - L_1^2 - L_2^2}{2L_1L_2}\right)$$